 Online Training Assessment

 All ETSU faculty teaching synchronous or asynchronous online courses are required to complete training in online pedagogy and approved software applications adopted for online courses.
-The online training assessment will fulfill the Training Requirements for Online Faculty Policy, meeting SACS requirements for teaching online.
+The online training assessment will fulfill the Training Requirements for Online Faculty Policy, meeting SACSCOC requirements for teaching online.
 The assessment is located inside D2L in the Online Faculty Training course.